jax-ethdenver-2025/docs/src/content/docs/docs/intro.md

 ---
 title: Introduction
-decription: What does jax do?
 ---

+Jax is a decentralized storage protocol that aims to:
+- be highly customizable in terms of defining storage incentives
+- allow a variety of storage providers to participate trustlessly without the need for collateral
+- make data availability and retrievals first class citizens within the protocol
+- and allow for truly decentralized data storage across a network of diverse peers, allowing everyone from a data center to a mobile phone to contribute storage, provide files, and earn rewards.

+Jax allows for this by being Ethereum native and by using EigenLayer in order

-JAX takes a fundamentally different approach to decentralized storage compared to systems like Filecoin and Arweave.
+a fundamentally different approach to decentralized storage compared to systems like Filecoin and Arweave.
 Rather than focusing on cryptographic proofs of storage or complex tokenomics, JAX prioritizes ongoing trust-building through verifiable peer behavior.

 ### The Trust-First Approach